Bit-Quill/amazon-timestream-odbc-driver/docs/markdown/setup/linux-dsn-configuration.md

 ## Adding a Driver Entry

 ### Manually editing the odbcinst.ini file ###
-If /etc/odbcinst.ini does not contain Amazon Timestream ODBC Driver info, please add a driver entry following the steps below.
+If odbcinst.ini does not contain Amazon Timestream ODBC Driver info, please add a driver entry following the steps below.
+The odbcinst.ini could be found or created under /etc/unixODBC if /etc/unixODBC exists.
+Otherwise find or create under /etc.

 Use a text editor from the Unix shell to edit the odbcinst.ini file such as vi.

 **To create a System Driver Entry run:**
 `sudo vi /etc/odbcinst.ini`
+or
+`sudo vi /etc/unixODBC/odbcinst.ini`

 **To add the driver entries:**
 1. Add `Amazon Timestream ODBC Driver` in the `[ODBC Drivers]` section.